-April 2023 Date o
+Date of Appointment April 2023

-1 year Lengt
+Length of Service 1 year

-" Executive Comm
+Committees " Executive

 " Personnel &

 Compensation (C)

-" Corporate governance & Nomination (C) MS. H She p
+" Corporate governance

-1 year " Executive " Personnel & Compensation (C) " Corporate governance
+& Nomination (C)

 MR. ANG is an Independent Director of ACEN.
 Concurrently, he is also an Independent Director of BPI Capital Corporation, BPI Asset Management and Trust Company, BPI AIA Life Assurance Corporation, BPI/MS Insurance Corporation, and BPI International Finance Limited (based in Hong Kong).
 He was formerly an independent director of BPI Securities Corporation (August 2022 - February 2023); part of the Philippine office of the International Finance Corporation (2000-2018) of which he was Head (Resident Representative) from 2007-2015; CFO of the Philippine International Air Terminals Company (1998-2000); Director for Global Structured Finance, New York City branch of Australia New Zealand Bank (1994-1998); Vice President for Trade and Commodity Finance, New York City branch of Generale Bank (1988-1994); Assistant Vice President in the Asia Division, Irving Trust Company in New York City (1985-1988); Budget Analyst for the Philippine National Oil Company (1982-1983); and lecturer at the Department of Industrial Engineering of the University of the Philippines - Diliman (1981-1982).